Herat bus bombing

-On 22 January 2022, a bomb exploded on a crowded public transport minivan in Herat, Afghanistan.
+On 22 January 2022, a bomb exploded in a crowded public transport minivan in Herat, Afghanistan.
 It killed at least 7 civilians and injured 9 others.

 The bomb was attached to the vehicle's fuel tank.
 No group claimed responsibility for the attack, which the Taliban said they will investigate.

 Three of the wounded were critically injured.
 The bus was located in a Shia-majority neighbourhood.